Documents required with each application for a licence under selective licensing:

 Smoke Alarms / Fire Detection Systems

-8. The licence holder shall ensure that where the current BS 5839 (or any British Standards which subsequently replaces this) requires the fire alarm system to be tested in accordance with it that the system is so tested, inspected and serviced by a competent person and that copies of testing certificates shall be supplied to the Council within 7 days of the Council’s demand.
+8. The licence holder shall ensure that where the current BS 5839 (or any British Standards which subsequently replaces this) requires the fire alarm system to be tested in accordance with it, the system is so tested, inspected and serviced by a competent person.
+Copies of testing certificates shall be supplied to the Council within 7 days of the Council’s demand.

 9. The licence holder shall supply a declaration as to the condition and position of any smoke alarms/detectors in the property within 7 days of the Council’s demand.*